 Generation after generation, humanity has only been producing programmed robots that lack a thinking mind of their own.
 Though we all have an analytical mind, we use our intellect to conform to our pre-existing beliefs without challenging their authenticity.

-While it’s impossible to completely change human beliefs and biases, one can certainly question them and explore alternative views and ideas.
+While it’s impossible to change human beliefs and biases completely, one can question them and explore alternative views and ideas.
 But in some cases, the programming is so strong that it’s not possible to think outside the box.

 Spiritual awakening can be a painful process because you wake up to the one reality that you would otherwise have never imagined in your wildest dreams.
 This reality is unsettling because it is unconventional and complex for the mind to grasp.